getzola/zola/docs/content/documentation/getting-started/configuration.md

 # not set (the default).
 # rss_limit = 20

+# Whether to copy or hardlink files in static/ directory.
+Useful for sites
+# whose static files are large.
+Note that for this to work, both static/ and
+# output directory need to be on the same filesystem.
+Also, theme's static/
+# files are always copies, regardles of this setting.
+False by default.
+# hard_link_static = false

 # The taxonomies to be rendered for that site and their configuration
 # Example:
 #     taxonomies = [